 - 1. Prior to clinical course: Each graduate nursing student is placed on registration hold before the start of the upcoming registration term in which a clinical experience will occur.
-Each student must have a fully compliant Viewpoint Screening account by the end of first semester of enrollment and request registration "signoff" from the graduate student advisor for the registration hold to be lifted and to register for classes.
+Each student must have a fully compliant Viewpoint or Exxat Screening account by the end of first semester of enrollment and request registration "signoff" from the graduate student advisor for the registration hold to be lifted and to register for classes.
 Graduate student advisor(s) lifts the registration holds.
-This is an opportunity for students and the program director/advisor to ensure that the Program of Study and planned course registration is correct. - 2.
+This is an opportunity for students and the program director/advisor to ensure that the Program of Study and planned course registration is correct.
+Exxat for students starting Spring 2024 and beyond. - 2.
 NURS 769/769A (independent study courses) requires completion of an independent study contract (G-ISC) by the student and faculty member that must be filed with the graduate student advisor for the student file and with the University Registrar.